GigSalad/node-redis-scan/README.md

 # Use

+Instantiate this class with a [Node Redis client](https://github.com/redis/node-redis) (version 3.x) then perform key space scans!

+**⚠️ Note:** Node Redis clients of version 4.x or newer are not supported by this library.
+[At least not yet](https://github.com/GigSalad/node-redis-scan/issues/12).
+Luckily, if you are using version 4.x you may not need this library.
+You could likely use a [Node Redis 4.x scan iterator](https://github.com/redis/node-redis#scan-iterator) instead of this library.

-Instantiate this class with a [Node Redis client](https://github.com/NodeRedis/node_redis) and then perform key space scans!
-Redis also supports scanning through hashes, sets, and sorted sets with the `HSCAN`, `SSCAN`, and `ZSCAN` commands, respectively.
-This functionality is available by calling the appropriately named functions listed below.
+Redis supports scanning the entire key space or scanning hashes, sets, and sorted sets with the `HSCAN`, `SSCAN`, and `ZSCAN` commands, respectively.
+All of this functionality is available by calling the appropriately named functions listed below.

 ### Table of contents